thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 {{< /notice >}}

 We call `.peekable` on that iterator to get our full `lexer` type.
-Peeking allows us our one lookahead token.
+Peeking allows us our one look ahead token.
 `Input` provides methods to help us navigate our source text.
 First is `peek` which lets us see the next token: